-Section 1.
-In the event an employee with twenty (20) years or more service becomes unable to perform his/her normal duties because of permanent partial physical disability (whether compensable otherwise or not), the Utility may provide him/her with such related work as the incapacitated employee can do.

-Section 2.
-In the event an employee with twenty-five (25) years or more of service becomes unable to perform his/her normal duties because of permanent partial physical disability, whether compensable or not under the Worker's Compensation Act, the Utility will provide him/her with such related work as the incapacitated employee is capable of performing.
-The determination as to whether a disabled employee is capable of performing said related work is to be made by the Utility's designated or accepted physician.
-If the assignment is to a lower grade job, he/she shall receive at the time of such assignment a special rate equal to not less than seventy-five (75%) percent of his/her rate at the time the disability started.
-The special job rate shall be effective until the rate for his/her new classification reaches his/her special rate, after which he/she will advance with the classification.

-Section 3.
-In the event an employee is unable to perform his/her normal duties due to his/her temporary partial disability from a non-work related injury, the Utility based upon a determination by the Utility designated or accepted physician, may provide him/her with such related work or assignment as the incapacitated employee can perform.
+§3.
+In the event an employee is unable to perform his/her normal duties due to his/her temporary partial disability from a non-work related injury, the City based upon a determination by the City designated or accepted physician, may provide him/her with such related work or assignment as the incapacitated employee can perform.

-INJURY ON THE JOB/INJURY LEAVE
+Article 31 - Injury on the Job/Injury Leave

-Section 1.
-Any employee covered by this Agreement who sustains an injury while on the job will be compensated for time lost in having the injury attended to in an amount not exceeding two (2) hours if such injury requires professional medical attention.
-If, in the opinion of the attending physician, the employee should not return to work for the balance of that shift, the employee is to draw pay not to exceed the balance of work time remaining on that shift at the employee's regular straight time rate for the day on which the injury occurred.

-Section 2.
-If an employee is incapacitated and unable to work because of any injury sustained in the performance of his/her utility work, as evidenced by certificate of a Utility designated physician or other physician acceptable to the Utility, he/she shall be granted, in addition to his/her annual sick leave with pay or any accumulation thereof, leave of absence with pay for a period of three hundred sixty-five (365) days or so much thereof as may be required, as evidenced by certificate of the Utility designated or accepted physician, but not longer than a period of which worker's compensation temporary disability payments are allowed.

-Section 3.
-If at the end of such period, the employee is unable to return to duty, a certificate from the Utility designated or accepted physician shall be presented, certifying to this fact, and the employee may elect, if he/she so desires, to use all or any part of the sick leave accumulated to supplement compensation payments so that combined compensation payments and sick leave allowance will approximate the employee's regular basic wage or salary payment.

-Section 4.
-During the period in which the full salary or wages of any employee on disability leave is paid by the City of Vineland, any worker's compensation payments made to or received by or on behalf of such employee shall be deducted from the amount carried on the payroll for such employee or shall be assigned to the City of Vineland by the insurance carrier or the employee.

-Section 5.
-Whenever the City designated or accepted physician shall report in writing that the employee is fit for duty, such disability leave shall terminate and such employee shall forthwith report for duty.

-Section 6.
-Any employee on injury leave, resulting from injury while on duty, shall continue to accrue sick leave credits while he/she remains on the payroll.

-Section 7.
-Employees may not be gainfully employed during the period of injury leave.
+- §1.
+Any employee who sustains an injury while on the job will be compensated for time lost in having the injury attended to in an amount not exceeding two hours if such injury requires professional medical attention.
+If, in the opinion of the attending physician, the employee should not return to work for the balance of that shift, the employee is to draw pay not to exceed the balance of work time remaining on that shift at the employee's regular straight time rate for the day on which the injury occurred. - §2.
+If an employee is incapacitated and unable to work because of any injury sustained in the performance of his/her utility work, as evidenced by certificate of a City designated physician or other physician acceptable to the City, he/she shall be granted, in addition to his/her annual sick leave with pay or any accumulation thereof, leave of absence with pay for a period of 365 days or so much thereof as may be required, as evidenced by certificate of the City designated or accepted physician, but not longer than a period of which worker's compensation temporary disability payments are allowed. - §3.
+If at the end of such period, the employee is unable to return to duty, a certificate from the City designated or accepted physician shall be presented, certifying to this fact, and the employee may elect, if he/she so desires, to use all or any part of the sick leave accumulated to supplement compensation payments so that combined compensation payments and sick leave allowance will approximate the employee's regular basic wage or salary payment. - §4.
+During the period in which the full salary or wages of any employee on disability leave is paid by the City, any worker's compensation payments made to or received by or on behalf of such employee shall be deducted from the amount carried on the payroll for such employee or shall be assigned to the City by the insurance carrier or the employee. - §5.
+Whenever the City designated or accepted physician shall report in writing that the employee is fit for duty, such disability leave shall terminate and such employee shall forthwith report for duty. - §6.
+Any employee on injury leave, resulting from injury while on duty, shall continue to accrue sick leave credits while he/she remains on the payroll. - §7.
+Employees may not be gainfully employed during the period of injury leave. - §8.

-Section 8.
 An employee shall have the duty to advise the City when the designated City physician has determined that he/she is available for "other light duties".

-LAYOFFS
+Article 32 - Lavoffs